 Enter a License Number OR Last Name OR First Name OR City below, and click 'Submit search'.
 If you enter more than one, we will look for a record that matches all the values you entered.
 (NB: Do not enter both First Name and Last Name -- select one or the other.)

-If the podiatrist you are trying to verify is not listed on our site please email the Board at firstname.lastname@example.org for further information.
+Only ACTIVE Licensees are listed.
+(If the podiatrist you are trying to verify is not listed on our site please email the Board at email@example.com for further information.)

 To find out about filing a complaint, see our "Procedure for Filing a Complaint" page.